foundriesio/meta-partner/README.md

 Now configure the Qualcomm® Robotics RB3G2 Development Kit:

 1. Set up DIP_SW_0 positions 1 and 2 to ON.
 This enables serial output to the debug port.
 2. Connect the USB debug cable to the host.
+Baud rate is 115200.
+   - You can use your favorite UART client to access the console, such as minicom, putty etc.
 3. The serial connection is based on the FTDI chip:
    - `/dev/serial/by-id/usb-FTDI_FT230X_Basic_UART_<serial ID>-if00-port0`
 4. Plug in the USB-C cable from the host.